Women, may we have your attention?

 If the stock or residence is titled just in the husband’s name, the wife has no legal right to access that asset.
 With no legal documents in place, she will find herself forced to file a proceeding in the Probate Court to be appointed Conservator of her husband’s assets.
 The process is expensive, emotionally draining, and an invasion of privacy.

 But one can avoid the issue of incapacity in the courts.
 Each spouse should execute a Durable Financial Power of Attorney naming the other as agent, with authority to administer all assets the other spouse owns.
-They should both name a successor agent, in case the other spouse might not be able to serve.
+They should both name a successor agent, in case the other spouse might not be able to serve decisions.

 For even greater protection, people often create Revocable Living Trusts and re-title assets into the name of the Trust.
 The creator of the Trust will usually serve as Trustee, but if he or she becomes incapacitated, a Successor Trustee can step in and continue the management of the Trust assets.